Fiscal Sponsorship FAQ

 Who decides if my application is accepted?

-A committee of OVAC board members carefully reviews each application for mission alignment, quality of the proposal and project, and feasibility of the project.
+The OVAC board of directors carefully reviews each application for mission alignment, quality of the proposal and project, and feasibility of the project.

 Can I talk to someone at OVAC before I apply?